marcogianni/blockchain-developer-bootcamp-final-project/frontend-react/README.md

 if (account === process.env.REACT_APP_LIQUIDITY_PROVIDER_ADDRESS) {
     return <LiquidityProviderPage />;
 }

+return <UserPage />;
 ```
 Addresses that have an associated salary will be able to see their monthly salary and withdrawal history.

-Those who do not receive a salary and therefore are not an employee see only the login screen.
+Those who do not receive a salary and therefore are not an employee see only warning message.

 ---